Best Travel Credit Cards in Canada for 2026

 Which bank credit card is best for travelling?

-There’s no single bank that issues all the top credit cards.
-Instead, RBC, MBNA, Scotiabank, BMO, and TD each offer their own competitive travel cards, all very valuable, particularly for if you’re a current customer with one of them.
+The RBC Avion Visa Infinite Privilege is one of the top 3 travel cards in Canada and, therefore, the best bank card for travelling.
+However, Scotiabank, BMO, and TD each offer competitive travel cards, all of which are very valuable, particularly if you're a current customer with one of them.

 Is getting a travel credit card worth it?